tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

       : ConstantValueExpression
       | Identifier

-The bytecode statement allows bytecode to be written directly for the LiveCode Builder Virtual Machine.
+The bytecode statement allows bytecode to be written directly for the Builder Virtual Machine.

 Bytecode operation arguments can either be a constant expression, the name of a definition in current scope, the name of a register, or the name of a label in the current bytecode block.
-The exact opcodes and allowed arguments are defined in the LiveCode Builder Bytecode Reference.
+The exact opcodes and allowed arguments are defined in the Builder Bytecode Reference.

 Labels are local to the current bytecode block, and can be used as the target of one of the jump instructions.